Mousamoradi/Ci-SSGAN/README.md

 # SGANLLM
-This repo is for Glaucoma Subtype detection on unstructured clinical notes using semi supervised generative adverserial network Large Language Model (SGANLLM)
+This repo is for Glaucoma Subtype detection on unstructured clinical notes using semi supervised generative adverserial network and Large Language Model (SGANLLM)